ABOUT THE BIBLIOTHERAPISTS

 Simona Lyons joined the team in 2010.
 She has spent as long as she can remember with her head in a book and spent over a decade running an independent bookshop in North London before becoming a bibliotherapist.
 She loves nothing more than matching the right book to the right person and spreading her love of the written word.

-Susan Elderkin is the author of two critically-acclaimed novels, Sunset over Chocolate Mountains and The Voices.
-One of Granta’s 20 Best Young British Novelists in 2003, she has taught creative writing at all levels, from Arvon courses to the creative writing MAs at Birkbeck and Goldsmith’s.
-She also works as a critic and journalist.
+Susan Elderkin is the author of two critically acclaimed novels, Sunset over Chocolate Mountains and The Voices.
+One of Granta’s 20 Best Young British Novelists in 2003, she also works as a critic and has taught creative writing on the MA courses at Birkbeck and Goldsmith’s.
+The Novel Cure: An A-Z of Literary Remedies by Ella Berthoud and Susan Elderkin was published in September 2013 by Canongate.
 Susan is based in New York, USA.

 Estelle Tang is an editor and writer who puts her reading to use as program advisor at Melbourne Writers Festival and editorial advisor at Paper Radio.
 Her writing has been published in Australian Book Review, Meanjin online, the Wheeler Centre’s Long View series, The Lifted Brow, The Big Issue and heard on Radio National.
 Estelle is based in Melbourne, Australia.